Tribes2-Community/tribes2wiki/src/content/docs/weapons/mine-disc.md

 ## Usage

-The spinfusor is arguably the most versatile weapon in the game.
+The spinfusor is one of the most versatile weapons in the game, along with the [chaingun](/weapons/chaingun "Chaingun").

 ### Dueling